 Robins left for Huddersfield Town in February 2013, guiding the club to safety on the final day of the season after a 2-2 draw against former side Barnsley.
-A two-year spell at Scunthorpe United followed, before a return to the Sky Blues.
+A two-year spell at Scunthorpe United followed, before a return to the Sky Blues in March 2017.

 In his first few weeks back with City, Robins led the Sky Blues to victory in the Checkatrade Trophy Final at Wembley, after a 2-1 win over Oxford United.